WalletConnect/walletconnect-docs/docs/swift/push/wallet-usage.md

 ### Decrypt Push Notifications

-All the PNs that are send APNs are decrypted.
+All push notifications that are sent via APNs are decrypted.
 They have following payload:

 ```
 {